sbmpost/CapPlan/README.md

     root user can unhide the default schedule via: Archive | Schedules | Details. non-root users can also create schedules which by default are only visible to them and the root user.

 B) CapPlan integrates with Apple's Preview application.
-To integrate with PDF Studio 9, do the following:
+To integrate with PDF Studio 2019, do the following:
   - run: cd $HOME/Applications/CapPlan.app/Contents/Resources/wine-prefix/drive_c/users/$USER/CapPlan
   - run: cp open_doc.sh open_doc_preview.sh
-  - run: cp open_doc_pdf_studio.sh open_doc.sh
+  - run: cp open_doc_pdf_studio_2019.sh open_doc.sh

   If another PDF integration is desired you will have to modify the "open_doc.sh" file and create a script that goes with it.
 For inspiration on how to do the latter, have a look at the *.scpt files which can be